ropy1971/kubernetes/templates/README.md

-This folder is containing templates used to edit/write documents/articles/scripts concerning this subject.
+This folder is containing all templates used to edit/write documents/articles/scripts.